Chinese Language Features

 Google Pinyin Input (谷歌拼音输入法), Google Zhuyin Input (注音輸入法), Google Cantonese Input (谷歌粤语输入法), or one of the many alternatives from Baidu, MessageEase, MultiLing, QQ, SCUT, Sogou, TouchPal, and others.
 Most of these include handwriting as well as regional phonetic and character-based input methods like Hanyu Pinyin, Jyutping, stroke, Cangjie, and etc.

 Scroll down and press "Language & keyboard" or "Language and input" or whatever that's called on your device.
-Each input method you want to use must be selected with a checkmark.
+Each input method you want to use must be selected on that Settings screen.

 You can also set preferences for each input method.
 For example, if you want Google Pinyin to work in Traditional characters, press the Google Pinyin Input settings icon, and select the box next to "Traditional Chinese".